NeoResearch/neo-tests/README.md

   - Investigate using docker compose and improve the image build process so it's more suitable for CI;
   - Improve speed of build process, suspect we can use cache a little more for our containers.

-## How to build an image
+## How to build and Run a `neo-privatenet-neoresearch-integrations` image

 ### Simple and easy

+#### Build everything and generated a personalized image of the desired private blockchain ecosystem

 1. Run `setup_test_image.sh`

 This procedure will run the two steps (A1 and A2) described below.
 In addition, it will commit an image will nodes already running with a genesis wallet.

+#### Execute a personalized privatenet

+1. After Go to the root folder of this project
+1. Run  the new committed `neo-privatenet-neoresearch-integrations`  with  `docker_run.sh`
+1. Access the Docker virtual environment with `bash-priv.sh`
+1. Currently, you can monitor the blockchain accessing `/neo-python` and typing `neopy`, as well as checking neo-cli nodes (currently, static set to 4) in its attached screens.

-### A1 - Create a modified neo-cli with modified neo-blockchain or neo-cli files
+### A1 (additional possibilities) - Only create a modified neo-cli with modified neo-blockchain or neo-cli files

 1. Go to `docker-build-neo-cli` folder
 1. Execute the script `docker_build_run_copy_stop`
-1. A new `neo-cli-built` will be copied to this folder
+  - As result, a new `neo-cli-built` will be copied to this folder

-### A2 - Execute a personalized cityofzion/neo-privatenet

-1. Back to the root folder
-1. execute setup_test_image.sh
-1. Access the Docker virtual environment with `bash-priv.sh`, inside folder `neo-privatenet-docker`.
-1. Currently, you can monitor the blockchain accessing `/neo-python` and typing `neopy`, as well as checking neo-cli nodes (currently, static set to 4) in its attached screens.